 Making fermented pickles are relatively easy and can be done with pretty much any fruit or vegetable.

 It’s a form of using a saltwater brine that creates a fermented culture of beneficial lactic acid microbes!
 Think probiotics exactly as God made them.
+And fermented cucumber slices make a delicious snack!

 The beauty of fermented foods is they keep your food preserved and actually make them more nutritious due to being more easily digested and used by your body because of the cultures.
 Did you know that some new studies in science are showing that our immune system is actually in our gut and that beneficial bacteria helps your digestive tract, therefore your immune system as well.